 Dele obtained his B. Sc.
 (Agric.)
 (Hons.) degree in 1972 from the University of Ibadan (UI), Nigeria.
 He proceeded to Cornell University, Ithaca, New York, U. S. A. for postgraduate studies immediately after graduation from UI and he obtained the M. S. (Plant Pathology) and Ph.
 D. (Plant Nematology) degrees in 1975 and 1977, respectively.
 He is currently a Professor of Nematology in the Department of Crop Protection and Environmental Biology at the University of Ibadan in Nigeria.

-ITOCA is headed by an advisory Board constituted by international professionals who are passionate about ICT for development work in Africa.
+ITOCA (Information Training and Outreach Centre for Africa) is headed by an Advisory Board constituted by international professionals who are passionate about ICT for development work in Africa.

 - Prof Willis Oluoch-Kosura, University of Nairobi (Kenya)

 - Prof Patrick Ngulube, University of South Africa (South Africa)

 Ms.Mary A. Ochs, Cornell University (USA) Dr.Daisy Selematsela, University of South Africa (South Africa)